musavvirahmed/Happy-Go-Eats-Sitemap/README.md

 ### Improvements in Version 2

-- Floats and fixed column have been replaced with flexbox.
+- Floats and column-width classes have been replaced with flexbox.
 - Supporting images no longer required.
 All visuals are handled through CSS.
 - Slickmap is now responsive to all viewport widths and mobile devices.
 - New and improved color scheme.